daemontus/websupport-ddns-docker/README.md

 # The base domain name for which we'll be updating records.
 WS_DOMAIN=XXX
-# The domain name who's IP should be compared to the current IP.
+# The domain name who's IP should be compared to the current IP
+# to determine whether records should be updated.
 # E.g. if we are only updating test.example.com, not example.com,
 # we have to reflect this here.
 WS_CHECK_DOMAIN=XXX